axelor/axelor-studio/README.md

 ## BPM Groovy Script Variables

-Some variables are available to be used with groovy script expressions in BPM.
+Some variables can be used with groovy script expressions in BPM.
 This includes:

 * `__studiouser__` - current user or admin if no user
 * `__date__` - current date as `LocalDate`